-1 Art.
+1 owner; if, on the contrary, they are not sufficient to satisfy it, the creditor is entitled 2 to claim the balance out of the debtor's other property.
+3 Art.
+3173.
+Debtor taking pledge without creditor's consent 4 The debtor who takes away the pledge without the creditor's consent, 5 commits a sort of theft.
+6 Art.
+3174.
+Rights of creditor deceived as to pledge 7 When the creditor has been deceived on the substance or quality of the thing 8 given in pledge, he may claim another thin in its stead, or demand immediately his 9 payment, though the debtor be solvable.
+10 Art.
 3175.
-Acquisitive prescription of pledge impossible 2 The creditor can not acquire the pledge by prescription, whatever may be the time of his possession.
-3 CHAPTER 3.
-OF ANTICHRESIS 4 5 Art.
+Acquisitive prescription of pledge impossible 11 The creditor can not acquire the pledge by prescription, whatever may be the 12 time of his possession.
+13 CHAPTER 3.
+OF ANTICHRESIS 14 Art.
 3176.
-Necessity for written instrument; rights acquired by creditor The antichresis shall be reduced to writing.
-6 The creditor acquires by this contract the right of reaping the fruits or other 7 8 revenues of the immovables to him given in pledge, on condition of deducting 9 annually their proceeds from the interest, if any be due him, and afterwards from the 10 principal of his debt.
-Art.
+Necessity for written instrument; rights acquired by creditor 15 The antichresis shall be reduced to writing.
+16 The creditor acquires by this contract the right of reaping the fruits or other 17 revenues of the immovables to him given in pledge, on condition of deducting 18 annually their proceeds from the interest, if any be due him, and afterwards from the 19 principal of his debt.
+20 Art.
 3177.
-Taxes, annual charges and repairs 11 12 The creditor is bound, unless the contrary be agreed on, to pay the taxes, as 13 well as the annual charges of the property which have been given to him in pledge.
-He is likewise bound, under penalty of damages, to provide for the keeping 14 and useful and necessary repairs of the pledged estate, saving himself the right of 15 levying on their fruits and revenues all the expenses respecting such charges.
-16 Art.
+Taxes, annual charges and repairs 21 The creditor is bound, unless the contrary be agreed on, to pay the taxes, as 22 well as the annual charges of the property which have been given to him in pledge.
+23 He is likewise bound, under penalty of damages, to provide for the keeping 24 and useful and necessary repairs of the pledged estate, saving himself the right of 25 levying on their fruits and revenues all the expenses respecting such charges.
+26 Art.
 3178.
-Reclamation of property by debtor; return by creditor 17 The debtor can not, before the full payment of the debt, claim the enjoyment 18 19 of the immovables which he has given in pledge.
-20 But the creditor who wishes to free himself from the obligations mentioned 21 in the preceding articles, may always, unless he has renounced this right, compel the 22 debtor to retake the enjoyment of his immovable.
+Reclamation of property by debtor; return by creditor 27 The debtor can not, before the full payment of the debt, claim the enjoyment 28 of the immovables which he has given in pledge.
+29 But the creditor who wishes to free himself from the obligations mentioned 30 in the preceding articles, may always, unless he has renounced this right, compel the debtor to retake the enjoyment of his immovable.

 Art.
 3179.
-Ownership of property pledged; rights of creditor upon default of debtor 23 24 The creditor does not become owner of the pledged immovable by failure of payment at the stated time; any clause to the contrary is null, and in this case it is 25 only lawful for him to sue his debtor before the court in order to obtain a sentence 26 27 against him, and to cause the objects which have been put in his hands in pledge to be seized and sold.
-28
+Ownership of property pledged; rights of creditor upon default of debtor

+The creditor does not become owner of the pledged immovable by failure of payment at the stated time; any clause to the contrary is null, and in this case it is only lawful for him to sue his debtor before the court in order to obtain a sentence against him, and to cause the objects which have been put in his hands in pledge to be seized and sold.